 Urban Sprawl, the Urban Heat Island Effect, and Climate Change

 Atlanta is being subjected to a common phenomenon that also plagues other cities which struggle with urban sprawl, the urban heat island effect (“UHIE”).
 Heat islands are developed areas where the temperature is hotter than the surrounding rural areas.
 UHIE is a phenomenon in which air pollution and heat distribution create a uniquely hot atmosphere in urban areas.
-Buildings, roads, infrastructure and human activity are the factors which sustain and intensify heat islands.
+Buildings, roads, infrastructure, and human activity are the factors that sustain and intensify heat islands.
 To be specific, buildings, roads, and other infrastructure absorb and emit more heat than a rural area with plentiful green areas full of vegetation.
-This results in increases daytime temperatures and reduced nighttime cooling.
+This results in increased daytime temperatures and reduced nighttime cooling.
 Just think about that time you were a kid and decided to walk barefoot on a hot summer day.
 We all remember how deeply we regretted venturing from the grassy lawn to the scorching pavement for the first time.
-Basically we have surrounded ourselves by that scorching pavement on all sides, and made the grassy lawns a fifteen-minute drive away.
+Basically, we have surrounded ourselves by that scorching pavement on all sides and made the grassy lawns a fifteen-minute drive away.

-Even though the temperature difference between the rural and urban area may not be abundantly clear during the day, at night the difference could be as much as a staggering 22°F. These temperature increases are not limited to being felt outside either.
-The absorbed heat increases the temperature inside of buildings because it is slowly absorbed throughout the entire building over the day.
+Even though the temperature difference between the rural and urban areas may not be abundantly clear during the day, at night the difference could be as much as a staggering 22°F. These temperature increases are not limited to being felt outside either.
+The absorbed heat increases the temperature inside buildings because it is slowly absorbed throughout the entire building over the day.
 This in turn causes people to use their air conditioners more.
-The increased air conditioner use increases air pollutants emitted, which creates a more robust ground ozone, or smog.
+The increased air conditioner use increases air pollutants emitted, which creates more robust ground ozone, or smog.
 “As temperatures increase, warmer air forms ground-level ozone, known as “bad ozone,” which is a powerful pollutant that contributes to a rise in asthma attacks”.

 It is already hard enough to breathe on a really hot day.
 The addition of smog to let's say 90-degree weather would make it difficult for even a person without any health conditions to be outside.
 Although there are various scientific studies that assert that extreme heat does not further aggravate significant respiratory conditions such as asthma, as will be addressed below, they are not persuasive.
 In Heat Islands, extreme heat and air pollution are presumed to act in concert to compromise the air quality and thus greatly impact the health and quality of living for local residents.

 The UHIE poses a continuous and serious threat to the health of residents of Atlanta.
-Excessive heat, smog, and simply poor air quality, also compels residents to drive more frequently.
+Excessive heat, smog, and simply poor air quality, also compel residents to drive more frequently.
 The elevated vehicle miles traveled (“VMT”) exacerbates the already existing heat island because of the vehicle-related pollutants.
 This increase in vehicle emissions contributes further to the degraded air quality.
-Millions of people “in the Atlanta area experienced 118 days of degraded air quality in 2016 [which] increase[ed] the risk of premature death, asthma attacks and other adverse health impacts.”
+Millions of people “in the Atlanta area experienced 118 days of degraded air quality in 2016 [which] increase[ed] the risk of premature death, asthma attacks, and other adverse health impacts.”

 In particular, children, the elderly, low-income communities, the homeless, people with heart disease, and lung disease (“sensitive health groups”) are subjected to a higher risk of heat strokes, mortality, respiratory difficulties, and heat-related illness as a result of this degraded air quality and high temperatures.
 The increased temperatures “make it easier for mosquito-borne illnesses such as Zika virus, dengue fever, malaria, and West Nile virus to survive” which in turn exposes the general population to even more health-related dangers.
 “The Centers for Disease Control and Prevention estimates that from 1979–2003, excessive heat exposure contributed to more than 8,000 premature deaths in the United States.
 This figure exceeds the number of mortalities resulting from hurricanes, lightning, tornadoes, floods, and earthquakes combined.”
 Unfortunately, as the extreme temperatures due to the UHIE increase “heat-related mortality risk in urban areas” and are likely to escalate due to climate change.”

 While global climate change has caused temperatures to rise in cities, regional pollution amplifies localized temperature increases.
 Georgia only has two cities with a population of at least 200,000, the city limits of Atlanta with roughly 450,000 residents, and Columbus which has a little over 200,000 residents.
-In the Atlanta region there are roughly 4,628,400 people.
+In the Atlanta region, there are roughly 4,628,400 people.
 Seeing as Georgia is ranked 11th on the list of U.S. states with the highest Carbon Dioxide emissions, it is likely that this is mainly caused by the 4.6 million Greater Atlanta residents.
 The effects of carbon dioxide emissions are likely to be centralized in cities since carbon dioxide quantities “rise with economic growth and are concentrated in cities (since these are the main centers of production, consumption and waste generation).”
 Thus, cities like Atlanta are more significantly impacted by climate change when it is paired with UHIE.

 The Urban Sprawl Feedback Loop